nurito-burrito/webdriverio-appium-js/README.md

 The tests run both on Android Native App.

 ## Tech Stack
-    Appium - This is the node server which interacts with the mobile devices WebdriverIO - It is the selenium webdriver api bindings for node.js, It has a very simple api which could be used to automate web & browser apps in a fast and scalable way.
+- Appium - This is the node server which interacts with the mobile devices
+- WebdriverIO - It is the selenium webdriver api bindings for node.js, It has a very simple api which could be used to automate web & browser apps in a fast and scalable way.
-    JavaScript - (JS) is a lightweight interpreted (or just-in-time compiled) programming language with first-class functions.
+- JavaScript - (JS) is a lightweight interpreted (or just-in-time compiled) programming language with first-class functions.

 # Getting Started
 ## Pre-requisites
-1. NodeJS installed globally in the system. https://nodejs.org/en/download/
+1. NodeJS is installed globally in the system. https://nodejs.org/en/download/

 2. JAVA(jdk) installed in the system.